PetroIvaniuk/llms-tools/README.md

 - [AI Speech Classifier](https://beta.elevenlabs.io/blog/ai-speech-classifier/), [Demo](https://beta.elevenlabs.io/ai-speech-classifier) - detect whether an audio clip was created using ElevenLab

 ### Other
+- [Neutone Morpho](https://neutone.ai/morpho) - pre-trained AI models you can transform any incoming audio into the characteristics, or “style”, of the sounds that the model is based on
+- [Lazybird](https://www.lazybird.app/) - AI-powered voice over generator – perfect for videos, podcasts, audiobooks, and educational content
 - [Stable Audio Open](https://stability.ai/news/introducing-stable-audio-open) - an open source text-to-audio model for generating up to 47 seconds of samples and sound effects, by Stability AI
 - [AI Jukebox](https://huggingface.co/spaces/enzostvs/ai-jukebox) - a free in-browser text-to-music generation tool
 - [Chatter](https://chatter.hume.ai/) - an interactive podcast, by Hume